julielaursen/Google-Data-Analytics-Bellabeat-Case-Study/README.md

 ## 2. Prepare
 Data Source: 30 participants FitBit Fitness Tracker Data from Mobius: https://www.kaggle.com/arashnic/fitbit

 The dataset has 18 CSV.
-The data also follow a ROCCC approach:
+Does the data **ROCCC**, meaning is it

-- Reliability:
+- Reliabile:
 - Original:
 - Comprehensive:
 - Current: